-This annex defines tests with the purpose to verify the technical requirements on ALKS.
+This annex defines track tests with the purpose to verify the technical requirements on ALKS.
 All the tests in this annex shall be performed or witnessed by the Technical Service during the approval process as specified below.

-Until such time that specific test provisions have been agreed, the specific test parameters for each test shall be selected by the Technical Service and shall be recorded in the test report in such a manner that allows traceability and repeatability of the test setup.
+Until such time that specific test provisions have been agreed, the type-approval authority or the Technical Service acting on its behalf (hereafter referred as type-approval authority) shall ensure that the ALKS is subject to at least the tests outlined in Annexes 5 and 6.
+The specific test parameters for each test shall be selected by the Technical Service type-approval authority and shall be recorded in the test report in such a manner that allows traceability and repeatability of the test setup.